solatis/leonmergen/_posts/2015-08-14-on-scalability-correctness-and-stateless-software-design.markdown

 We now have a far better picture of the interactions a thread has with the outside world, and as such the state becomes easier to manage: we have a single path a thread uses to communicate with the outside world, and we only have to test this path.
 Hence the case that stateless design enhances both correctness *and* scalability.

+###### Shared pointers

+At this point you might think that keeping a global counter in memory is not a realistic thing anyone would do and a non-problem.
+But these kind of abstractions are everywhere, and they are [leaky](http://www.joelonsoftware.com/articles/LeakyAbstractions.html): a famous example is a shared pointer.
+Using shared pointers might seem like a great idea: instead of manually managing memory allocation, the implementation of a shared pointer automatically cleans up as soon as all references to this memory area are gone.
+This hides complexity and state and as such allows you to write cleaner code.

+But hiding the state here can be a very bad idea: hiding *state* within a *shared* pointer means we are sharing state.
+When an application allocates or copies a shared pointer, its internal reference counter will be increased, and will be decreased once the shared pointer goes out of scope.
+As you might have guessed, increasing and decreasing this reference count needs to be thread-safe and as such access to this reference count needs to be synchronized, otherwise memory leaks (or even worse, multiple cleanups) might occur.

+As such, these shared pointers leak state: they try to hide the internal state of the reference count and introduce a major scalability bottleneck in the process, which is *invisible*.
+This is a consequence of shared pointers having side-effects that are invisible to the user.
+A much more sane alternative is something like C++11's [unique_ptr](http://en.cppreference.com/w/cpp/memory/unique_ptr), in which ownership of the allocated memory is made explicit using [move semantics](http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html).
+The application programmer is made aware of the underlying state of the object, and this abstraction doesn't leak state.

+###### Applying CSP

 While this might be a perfectly acceptable solution if you wish to scale this system within a single computer, it has drawbacks when you want to scale it over multiple machines: when we want to get an overview of state of the system as a whole, we have to aggregate the statistics.
 The reason is that we still have state; the state is now hidden as a counter inside each thread.
 This, as you might guess, doesn't scale: when you have vast clusters of hundreds of computing systems the time it takes to aggregate these statistics will be non-trivial.

 When we fully apply the techniques of CSP this problem goes away:

 <img src='/images/posts/blog6i.png' title='Stateless counter' style='display: block; margin-left: auto; margin-right: auto;' />

+###### Scalability is a tradeoff

 A tradeoff is made here: a real-world implementation might queue the logs and process the statistics in bulk, orchestrating multiple aggregators together, etcetera.
 This is an approach that many real-world scalable computing systems take, and they all have tradeoffs.
 Let's look at a few: